 - Persistent diarrhoea syndromes may (rarely) develop.

 - Irritable bowel syndrome is sometimes triggered by a bout of infectious diarrhoea.

 - Lactose intolerance can sometimes occur for a period of time after infectious diarrhoea.
 It is known as secondary or acquired lactose intolerance.
 Your child's gut lining can be damaged by the episode of diarrhoea.
-This leads to lack of an enzyme (chemical) called lactase that is needed to help the body digest a sugar called lactose that is in milk.
-Lactose intolerance leads to bloating, abdominal pain, wind and watery stools after drinking milk.
+This leads to lack of a chemical (enzyme) called lactase that is needed to help the body digest a sugar called lactose that is in milk.
+Lactose intolerance leads to bloating, tummy (abdominal) pain, wind and watery stools after drinking milk.
 The condition gets better when the infection is over and the gut lining heals.

 - Malnutrition may follow some gut infections.
 This is mainly a risk for children in developing countries.

 Diarrhoeal infections can very easily be passed on from person to person.
 Therefore, you and your child need to take measures to try to reduce this chance.

 If your baby has diarrhoea, be especially careful to wash your hands after changing nappies and before preparing, serving, or eating food.
 Ideally, use liquid soap in warm running water but any soap is better than none.
 Dry your hands properly after washing.
 For older children, whilst they have diarrhoea, the following are recommended:

 - Regularly clean the toilets used, with disinfectant.
 Also, clean the flush handle, toilet seat, sink taps, bathroom surfaces and door handles at least daily with hot water and detergent.
 Disposable cleaning cloths should be used (or a cloth just for toilet use).

 - If a potty has to be used, wear gloves when you handle it, dispose of the contents into a toilet, then wash the potty with hot water and detergent and leave it to dry.